nguyendangson/nguyendangson/README.md

 # 🎩 Hacking:

 In the age of AI, you can use **AI prompt injection** to bypass AI security.
 For example, you can join https://gandalf.lakera.ai/gandalf to try to bypass its 8-level security for fun.
-I am at its level 7.
+I am stucking at its level 7.

 # 🧐 About me: